KeshavK2089/PropertyConnect/replit.md

 ## Overview

-Cheyyar Properties is a real estate listing platform focused on the Cheyyar region in Tamil Nadu, India.
+Cheyyar Properties is a minimal-cost, browse-only real estate listing platform focused on the Cheyyar region in Tamil Nadu, India.
 The platform enables users to browse, search, and filter three types of properties: land plots, rental spaces, and retail spaces.
-It features an interactive map view, property favorites, detailed property pages, and contact forms for inquiring about listings.
+It features an interactive map view with clickable filter buttons, property favorites stored in localStorage, and detailed property pages.

 The application is built as a full-stack web application with a modern React frontend and Express.js backend, designed to provide a visual-first property browsing experience with robust search and filtering capabilities.
+The platform uses in-memory storage and free map tiles to minimize operational costs.

 ## User Preferences